tvtaerum/cGANs_housekeeping/README.md

 Matters are made slightly more complicated if I want to be able to make the embedding layers fixed once training is complete but add other pictures to the training.

 ### 3.  are there non-random initialization values that can be useful?
-I have found no reason to believe that normal like distributions of random values are better than, for instance, uniform distributions of random values...
-We can imagine we are in a bounded 100-dimensional space and there is no strong reason for fine tuning central values as opposed to values at the upper and lower tail.
+I have found no reason to believe that normal like distributions of random values are better than uniform distributions of random values.
+I did a little bit of work on that issue and found that leptokurtic distributions were poorest in generating good images.
+The virtue of normal-like distributions is the values further away from the centroid provide more information than those close to the centroid but do we really believe this when generating images?
+For most of the results discussed here, we are in a bounded 100-dimensional space and there is no strong reason for fine tuning central values as opposed to values at the upper and lower tail.

 ### 4.  how important is the source material (original pictures of faces)?
 There is a well known acronym GIGO (garbage in, garbage out), and no one is surprised by words of advice to examine the data going into the stream.
 When the data going into a stream is a derivative of another process, as in this case, it is important to examine the quality of the input data before declaring a process to be useful or invalid.